The Southeastern School of Advanced Commercial Lending

 - Pricing for risk

-- Position the lender as a trusted advisor
+- Positioning the lender as a trusted advisor

-- Key lender loan underwriting and portfolio management mistakes
+- Avoiding key lender underwriting and portfolio management mistakes

 Due to the advanced level of the school, admission is restricted to those who have a minimum of three years of commercial lending experience or are graduates of The Southeastern School of Commercial Lending or other comparable lending school and currently are responsible for or interested in assuming responsibility for portfolio and risk management.